• Blog

 This is often because the cast and crew are filming in a studio but need to create the illusion of being on location.
 Alternatively, they might be filming on location but need to give the impression of a different geographical setting, such as shooting in Texas, but need to suggest a mountainous region elsewhere in the U.S.

-You can learn more about the chroma key process in our comprehensive guide to using a green screen here
+Learn more about the chroma key process in our comprehensive guide to using a green screen

 Using the WeVideo editor to key out a green screen is extremely straightforward: